 Clinical preceptors may be engaged in selected clinical nursing courses within the program of study.
 Students are assigned with clinical preceptors by course faculty.
-Throughout the clinical rotation preceptors by course faculty.
 Throughout the clinical rotation preceptors facilitate student learning, directly supervise student's performance and participate in clinical evaluation of assigned student(s).

-While assigned with preceptors, students are required to comply with all applicable school policies, dress code, course requirements and policies of clinical facility related to patient care.
+While assigned with preceptors, students are required to comply with all applicable program policies, dress code, course requirements and policies of the clinical facility related to patient care.